ngx-formly/ngx-formly/docs/validation.md

 },
 ```

+:::note

-**ALERT!** If the function is async, you need to include it within `asyncValidators.validation` property:
+If the function is async, you need to include it within `asyncValidators.validation` property:
 ```typescript
 {
   key: 'ip',